 - The MC Program has an active Master in Counseling Student Organization (MCSO) that has elected representatives.
 These individuals meet with the faculty during regularly scheduled faculty meetings and are charged with communicating all program changes to their constituency. - Program changes and announcements are communicated via the MC student listserv (CEDSTUD). - The MCSO holds regular meetings and professional lectures. - Master's students are given a mail folder in Payne Hall, room 446.
-These alphabetical student folders are for program information and other relevant notices. - Changes in the program will be noted in the faculty meeting minutes which will be distributed to all students.
-Such changes would also be announced at MCSO meetings and on the listserv. - Program changes which must be communicated to personnel in cooperating or associated agencies are communicated via mail and email.
+These alphabetical student folders are for program information and other relevant notices. - Changes in the program will be noted in the faculty meeting minutes, which will be distributed to all students.
+Such changes would also be announced at MCSO meetings and on the listsery. - Program changes, which must be communicated to personnel in cooperating or associated agencies, are communicated via mail and email.

 Email is the official method of university communications.
 Students must use their assigned ASU email address or they will miss important program communications.
 Program information is disseminated via email through the student listserv to those addresses.
-Please include your ten-digit ASU ID# in all emailed communications with the Program Coordinator and Graduate Education.
+Please include your ten-digit ASU ID# in all emailed communications with the Program Coordinator and Graduate College.

-POLICY REGARDING STUDENTS PROVIDING UNSUPERVISED COUNSELING SERVICES PRIOR TO COMPLETING THE PROGRAM
+POLICY REGARDING STUDENTS PROVIDING UNSUPERVISED COUNSELING SERVICES PRIOR TO COMPLETING THE PROGRAM counseling services for remuneration.

-The following policy was adopted by the Counseling faculty in 1980 and applies to students who, prior to completing the program, establish themselves as private practitioners and offer counseling services for remuneration.
 This does not apply to internships or other supervised experiences, nor does it apply to those persons who are working in organizations where supervision is mandated (i.e., mental health agencies, hospitals, etc.).